-The Elizabeth L. Thomson International Experience Award is open to students in the BCL/LLB program in the Faculty of Law.
+The Elizabeth L. Thomson International Experience Award is open to students in the BCL/JD program in the Faculty of Law.
 Students must fulfill the following eligibility criteria:

 - Must hold an acceptance to undertake a summer internship in Hong Kong.